Logo VELOCITI: Benchmarking Video-Language Compositional Reasoning with Strict Entailment

 Action Adversarial Test

-The negative caption is generated by replacing the action in the event description with a contradictory action that does not appear in the video.solving this test requires the model to not only identify actions but also implicitly localize them in the video while not being distracted by other events.
+The negative caption is generated by replacing the action in the event description with a contradictory action that does not appear in the video.
+Solving this test requires the model to not only identify actions but also implicitly localize them in the video while not being distracted by other events.

-Action Modifier Test
+Action Manner Test

 The negative caption is generated by replacing the manner with another plausible modifier.
 Identifying these subtle variations is challenging for most models.

 A truly compositional model should be capable of identifying and binding entities through the right relationship.
 To solve this these tests, the model must capture and learn associations.
+A key aspect of VELOCITI, for the in-video negation tests, the negative caption is created by entities from other parts of the same video, requiring a greater capability of distractor suppression to solve.

 Agent Binding Test

 This test has negative captions created by replacing the agent (the doer of the action), with another agent from the same video.
-Models without binding ability struggle at this test.

 Action Binding Test